Bring Back Brown Bag Breathing

 A well functioning metabolism uses sugar in the presence of oxygen to efficiently produce energy and carbon dioxide.
 In fact, the presence of carbon dioxide alone is an indicator of effective mitochondrial energy production.

-Thyroid hormone is necessary for the production of carbon dioxide, and the polyunsaturated fats have been shown to interfere with thyroid function on many physiological levels.
+Thyroid hormone is necessary for the production of carbon dioxide, and the polyunsaturated fats (PUFAs) have been shown to interfere with thyroid function on many physiological levels.

 “…LPS [endotoxin] does enter the circulation after ultra-endurance exercise and may, together with muscle damage, be responsible for the increased cytokine response and hence GI complaints in these athletes.”

-Some of the dietary measures which can be explored in an attempt to achieve such a pro-metabolic state include the provision of sufficient protein and other nutrients (from milk and cheese and gelatinous meats) the limiting of difficult to digest starches and fibers (from grains, beans, nuts and under cooked vegetables) and plenty of carbohydrate from sources such as sweet ripe fruits and juices, honey and white sugar.
+Some of the dietary measures which can be explored in an attempt to achieve a pro-metabolic state, include the provision of sufficient protein and other nutrients (from milk and cheese and gelatinous meats) the limiting of difficult to digest starches and fibers (from grains, beans, nuts and under cooked vegetables) and plenty of carbohydrate from sources such as sweet ripe fruits and juices, honey and white sugar.

-A couple of teaspoons of sodium bicarb spread over a day has been shown to have beneficial effects.
+A couple of teaspoons of sodium bicarb spread over a day, can have many metabolically beneficial effects.